NikkelM/Todo-PR-Checker/README.md

 The app supports a wide array of programming languages and action items.
 Should you find that your language of choice or action item is not supported, feel free to open an issue.

-The app is built automaticall using Google Cloud Build and hosted through Google Cloud Run.
+The app is built automatically using Google Cloud Build and hosted through Google Cloud Run.

 ## In-Depth